fernanACM/AntiSpam/README.md

    # Chat sanctions
    Action: "kick" # kick or ban
    kick-Message: "§cDon't spam, next time it will be a more drastic penalty"
-   Setkick-Message: "Spammers will be kicked"
+   SetKickMessage: "Spammers will be kicked"
-   SetBan-Message: "Spammers will be banned"
+   SetBanMessage: "Spammers will be banned"
-   SetBan-IpMessage: "Spammers will be IP banned"
+   SetBanipMessage: "Spammers will be IP banned"
-   SetBancid-Message: "Spammers will be CID banned"
+   SetBancidMessage: "Spammers will be CID banned"
    Ban-Message: "No Spam"

    # Warnings Messages